4 Ways To Prepare Now for Baby — Especially When You Already Have Children

 To share about the elements of a biological home environment, I decided to revisit my own birth experience to reflect on the practical approaches that work.

-Thanks to hindsight, I myself have learnt a lot between my first and last pregnancies, and so in this article, I focus on the simple things you can do now that can make the difference for families already busy with little ones!
+Thanks to hindsight, I myself have learnt (a lot!) between my first and last pregnancies.
+In this article, I focus on the simple things you can do now that can make the difference for families already busy with little ones.

 Any mother would know that the first weeks and months are nothing if not hectic.
 Often we are so preoccupied with our birth plans that postpartum plans get neglected.